How is HIV transmitted?

 If a woman has HIV, her menstrual blood also carries a risk of transmission if she has a detectable viral load.

-If you’re HIV negative and taking pre-exposure prophylaxis (PrEP) you’ll be protected to a large extent against getting HIV if you come into contact with infectious blood.
+If you’re HIV negative and taking pre-exposure prophylaxis (PrEP) you’ll be protected against getting HIV if you come into contact with infectious blood.

 What should I do if I need to clean up blood?